After COVID revenue collapse, Canadian municipalities face insurance premium spike

 Alongside rising premiums, some towns face higher deductibles, and the removal of some coverage, including environmental impairment and cyber.
 Essex County’s deductible rose to C$100,000 per occurrence last year, from C$25,000 previously.

-For Bracebridge town in the cottage district of Muskoka, some 175 kilometers north of Toronto, a C$160,000 increase in expenses in a year raises property taxes by 1%, said its mayor, Graydon Smith, who is also president of the Association of Municipalities Ontario.
+For Bracebridge, a town in the cottage district of Muskoka, some 175 kilometers north of Toronto, a C$160,000 increase in expenses in a year raises property taxes by 1%, said its mayor, Graydon Smith, who is also president of the Association of Municipalities Ontario.

 “The frustration comes from the fact that we could (manage risks) as well as anybody can do, but that still doesn’t stop the 30% increase” Bracebridge has seen this year, Smith said.
 What may be deemed inadequate risk management, meanwhile, could result in bigger hikes, he added.